amit-sharma9/post-view-counter/README.md

 ## Live Demo

-You can see the plugin in action on the live site:
+You can see the plugin in action on the live site.
+Click on any post to view its view count.
 [https://amit-sharma.lovestoblog.com/](https://amit-sharma.lovestoblog.com/)

 ---